-So, the “Jew” played a double role in British Imperialism: used as legitimation to a self-celebratory human rights imperialism, but also as symbols of the derogation of English morals, and as a danger to English freedom which were threatened by the Empire.
-And in the same vein it seems striking that the imagery of the Holy Land in general and of Jerusalem in particular had a double edge: just as this imagery facilitated imperialism it has also been used to pronounce a prophesy against empire.
+So, the “Jew” played a double role in British Imperialism: used to legitimate a self-celebratory human rights imperialism but also as a symbol of the derogation of English morals and as a danger to English freedom that were threatened by the empire.
+In the same vein, it seems striking that the imagery of the Holy Land in general and of Jerusalem in particular had a double edge: just as this imagery facilitated imperialism, it has also been used to prophesize against the empire.
 Nor was it necessarily benevolent to “the Jew” or to Jews.
 Quite often, the longing for the Holy Land as image as well as imperial task was accompanied by a drive for the conversion of the Jews.
-In Blake's writing there is no philosemitic strand, of course.
-In the hymn Jerusalem from the preface to Milton, Albion and Jerusalem are one but he sometimes links Judaism to Satanism.
+In Blake's writing, there is no philosemitic strand, of course.
+In the hymn Jerusalem from the preface to Milton, Albion and Jerusalem are one, but he sometimes links Judaism to Satanism.
 William Blake perceived Jerusalem as the symbolic residence of a humanity freed of the chains of commerce, imperialism, and war.
-In Jerusalem Blake refers to “dark, Satanic Mills” which represent “mills that produce dark metal, iron and steel, for diabolic purposes”.
-He is critical of London that “was a war arsenal and the hub of the machinery of war.”
-So, his Jerusalem was both representing imperial rule and negating it.
+In Jerusalem, Blake refers to “dark, Satanic Mills,” which represent “mills that produce dark metal, iron and steel, for diabolic purposes.”
+He is critical of London, which “was a war arsenal and the hub of the machinery of war.”
+So, his Jerusalem both represented imperial rule and negated it.
 Written at the beginning of the 19th century, Blake's Jerusalem falls outside the scope of this study.
-But, in view of Blake's significance and popularity, would it be too far-fetched to see his Jerusalem, as a powerful symbol for the attitude towards the Jews, who like Jerusalem, played a double role for British imperialism and evoked hatred and support – respectively.
+But, in view of Blake's significance and popularity, it may not be too far-fetched to see his Jerusalem as a powerful symbol for the attitude toward the Jews, who, like Jerusalem, played a double role in British imperialism, evoking both hatred and affinity.

-The particular time of the end of the 19th century and the beginning of the 20th, was a time of heightened debate on the place of the empire, as well as its relation with other accepted characteristics of Englishness.
-The empire during the last decades of the 19th century, the period of the rise of the antisemitic attacks was at its most glorious.
-Yet, the empire has always had also an ambivalent side to its relationship with both liberal thought and protestant fervour.
-From its inception the empire was viewed suspiciously as leading to loss of freedom.
-By the turn of the 19th century the clash was a fact that redefined political camps.
+The end of the 19th century and the beginning of the 20th was a time of heightened debate on the place of the empire and its relationship with other accepted characteristics of Englishness.
+During the last decades of the 19th century, the period of the rise of antisemitic attacks, the empire was at its most glorious.
+Yet, the empire has always had an ambivalent side to its relationship with both liberal thought and Protestant fervor.
+From its inception, the empire was viewed suspiciously as a force that would lead to a loss of freedom.
+By the turn of the 19th century, the clash was a reality that had redefined political camps.
 Home rule for Ireland divided the Liberals and turned the Conservatives into the Unionist party.
-The debates around free trade and home rule viewed these issues as reflecting on an English character.
-The arguments both strengthened and threatened the identity while keeping the empire at the center of the discourse.
-It was not only because “the age of imperialism” brought with it an endless string of crises, but because the main characteristics of Englishness – Protestantism, liberal ideals of parliamentary freedom and the empire were seen as self-contradictory.
-These three were the main topoi of the English identity discourse although they had from the very start a strong potential for inner contradictions which grew with the advent of the 19th century.
+The debates around free trade and home rule viewed these issues as reflecting on an English character, both strengthening and threatening its identity while keeping the empire at the center of the discourse.
+It was not only because “the age of imperialism” brought with it an endless string of crises, but because the main characteristics of Englishness—Protestantism, liberal ideals of parliamentary freedom, and the empire—were seen as inherently contradictory.
+These three were the main topoi of the English identity discourse, although, from the very start, they had a strong potential for inner contradictions that only grew as the 19th century unfolded.